baumannzone/entucasa/src/fresh-made-paella/README.md

 The original recipe of all paellas.
 Made with house made broth, pork ribs, chicken, green beans and bomba rice.

+### Paella mixta
+> 22.00 per person

+Our seafood paella served with chicken wings and pork ribs for those who love everything.

 ### Vegan paella
 > 18.00 per person